rust-lang/book/nostarch/chapter11.md

 ```

 We ignored the module stuff so we could concentrate on the mechanics of the
-test code inside the module, but now let's focus on the code surrounding our
+test code inside the module, but now let’s focus on the code surrounding our
 tests.

-First of all, there's a new attribute, `cfg`.
+First of all, there’s a new attribute, `cfg`.
 The `cfg` attribute lets us
 declare that something should only be included given a certain *configuration*.
 Rust provides the `test` configuration for compiling and running tests.
 By
-using this attribute, Cargo only compiles our test code if we're currently
+using this attribute, Cargo only compiles our test code if we’re currently
 trying to run the tests.

 Next, the `tests` module holds all of our test functions, while our code is
 outside of the `tests` module.
 The name of the `tests` module is a convention;
 otherwise this is a regular module that follows the usual visibility rules we
 covered in Chapter 7.
-Because we're in an inner module, we need to bring the
+Because we’re in an inner module, we need to bring the
 code under test into scope.
 This can be annoying if you have a large module, so
 this is a common use of globs.

-Up until now in this chapter, we've been writing tests in our `adder` project
+Up until now in this chapter, we’ve been writing tests in our `adder` project
-that don't actually call any code we've written.
-Let's change that now!
+that don’t actually call any code we’ve written.
+Let’s change that now!
 In
 *src/lib.rs*, place this `add_two` function and `tests` module that has a test
 function to exercise the code, as shown in Listing 11-5:

 <figure>
-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 pub fn add_two(a: i32) -> i32 {